nrother/cakephp3-bootstrap3-helpers/README.md

 How to use?
 ===========

-Just add Helper files into your View/Helpers directory and load the helpers in you controller:
+Just add these code to your `AppController.php` to use the helpers contained in this plugin instead of Cake's ones:
 ```php
 public $helpers = [
     'Html' => [